rewindio/docker-amazonlinux2-ruby/README.md

 > :information_source: These images are intended for development, not production

-These container images based on Amazon Linux 2.
+These container images are based on [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/).

-Ruby and NodeJS are installed on the image, a long with other common tools for development.
+Ruby and nodejs are installed on the images, along with other common tools for development.

  It currently builds and publishes the following to dockerhub:
  - `rewindio/docker-amazonlinux2-ruby:2.6.7`